WiscProf: Future Faculty in Engineering Workshop

 - Curriculum vitae

 - Cover letter addressing your interest in the program.
-Include a brief statement addressing what you hope to gain from the workshop and describing your future goals
+Include a brief statement addressing what you hope to gain from the workshop and describing your future career goals

 - Teaching statement (one page)— expressing your teaching interests and philosophy (advice here)